malabya/google_analytics_counter/README.md

    See "Creating a Project in Google" in the next section of this document for more information on setting up Google Analytics.

-6. If you know which view (profile) you will be using you can add its ID to the 'Prefill a Google View (Profile)' field.
+6. If you know which view you will be using you can add its ID to the 'Prefill a Google View' field.

 7. Optionally add your Google Project's machine name.
 This field helps to take you directly to your Analytics API page to view Google's quotas.